Safety-Critical: Does Agile Really Work?

 Traceability is essential for safety-critical teams.
 This alone can make managers believe that Agile won’t work for their development process.
 However, most objections to Agile development can usually be dispelled.
 Here are three common concerns and how to address them.

-Objections to Adopting Agile
+Objections to Adopting Agile For the Safety-Critical

 We Won’t Get the Documentation We Need With Agile.